JamesSmith232/Lottery/README.md

 use the respect subclass and set up the ticket using the rules defined by either powerball or megamillions.
 Checks to see if the users ticket is a winner.
  - **_LotteryTicket:_** this class represents purchasing a lottery ticket.
 Inside this class, it refrences the current object to create a powerball or megamillion ticket.
+It takes the users picks, sorts them and converts them to a string varaible.
+- **_LotteryGame:_** is an abstract superclass for the the two following classes PowerBall and MegaMillions.
+The reason we use an abstract class like this is because both powerball and megamillions have different aspects about each, but both fall under a lottery ticket.
+A powerball's max pick is 69 and the megamillions max pick is 75, but they each have a max pick.
+The purpose of a abstract class is to be used as a base for their subclasses.
+This class does use a getPicks(), isRepeat(), and countMatches() methods since this can be used for each subclass.
-It takes the users picks, sorts them and converts them to string.
+- **_PowerBall:_** this class represents purchasing a lottery ticket.
+Inside this class, it refrences the current object to create a powerball or megamillion ticket.
+It takes the users picks, sorts them and converts them to a string varaible.
-- **_LotteryGame:_** is an abstract superclass for the lottery.

 ## Outcome
 <p align="center">